Common Myths About BIM

 Myth 1.
 BIM Is Just a Type of Software

-Truth – One of the biggest misconceptions about BIM is it’s just a software.
-Whereas BIM is not at all a software package it’s a mindset, a process flow.
+Truth: One of the biggest misconceptions about BIM is that it’s just software.
+Whereas BIM is not at all a software package; it’s a mindset, a process flow.
+People consider Revit and BIM interchangeable, which is one of the biggest misconceptions prevalent in the market.

-For BIM implementation you need to consider people, methodology and technology to re-design traditional work process to utilise the full benefit of digital collaborative construction process.
+For BIM implementation, you need to consider people, methodology, and technology to re-design the traditional work process to fully utilize the benefits of the digital collaborative construction process.

 Myth 2.
 BIM Is Limited to 3D Modeling